eduards-evele/gdrive-uploader/README.md

     - Set GOOGLE_SHEET_ID (from the spreadsheet URL).

-    - Set ENDPOINTS (your  API URLs, separated with ; ).
+    - Set ENDPOINT (your  API URLs, separated with ; ).
+Ensure CSV file downloaded from API contains ID column and IDs are unique.

     - Set SHEETS (sheet names separated with ***;*** Sheet count should match endpoint count)